boto/boto3/docs/source/guide/ec2-example-security-group.rst

 This Python example shows you how to:

-* Retrieve information about your security groups
+* Get information about your security groups

 * Create a security group to access an Amazon EC2 instance